-Each European country can implement entry requirements as they see fit, meaning that although many of the countries aren’t requiring proof of COVID vaccination, that may not be the case for the entire Schengen area.
+Each European country can implement entry requirements as they see fit, meaning that although many of the countries aren’t requiring proof of COVID-19 vaccination, that may not be the case for the entire Schengen area.
 The same is true of quarantine requirements.

 Similarly, each country has their own stipulations regarding a possible quarantine upon arrival.
-For most European countries, a quarantine can be bypassed if you provide proof of the COVID vaccination.
+For most European countries, a quarantine can be bypassed if you provide proof of the Covid vaccination.
 Other than that, many countries have adopted a traffic-light or tier system, meaning that there are green, yellow, or red tiers.
 The tier you fall into (usually depending upon where you’re traveling from) dictates the necessary quarantine requirements, if any.

 Many are wondering whether a digital certificate will become the way of the future in regards to international travel.
-As of now, the European Union has their own EU Digital COVID Certificate, which is a digital pass only available to EU residents.
+As of now, the European Union has their own EU Digital Covid Certificate, which is a digital pass only available to EU residents.
 For Americans, providing the CDC slip of paper documenting proof of vacation can suffice.
-Regardless of the country requirements in Europe, U.S. travelers should note that every traveler aged 2 and above has to provide proof of a negative COVID-19 test within three days before boarding their flight back to the United States.
+Regardless of the country requirements in Europe, U.S. travelers should note that every traveler aged 2 and above has to provide proof of a negative Covid test within three days before boarding their flight back to the United States.